xNuclearSquirrel/SquirrelReceiver/README.md

 6. Enter this key into the activation field in the Windows app.

 ### 3. Usage
-1. Once your PC is connected to the Goggles' WiFi, SquirrelReceiver will automatically detect and display the video stream.
+1. Once your PC is connected to the goggles' WiFi, SquirrelReceiver will automatically detect and display the video stream.
 2. Use the **Record** button to save footage directly to the `Documents/SquirrelReceiver Recordings` folder.

 ## Troubleshooting

 ### Known issues
 * The video can be glitchy once the AU is armed.
 I think it's related to package loss and a higher frame rate after arming.
 In version 1.1.0 SquirrelReceiver actively rerequests lost packages.
-This helps a bit, but some glitches persist, so there are more improvements needed.
+This helps a bit, but some glitches persist, so there may be more improvements needed.

 ### Connection Issues
 * **WiFi Connection:** Ensure your PC hasn't automatically switched back to your home internet WiFi.
-It must stay connected to the Goggles' network.
+It must stay connected to thegGoggles' network.
-* **Live Sharing Toggle:** If the video does not appear, verify that **Live Sharing** is still toggled ON in the Goggles' shortcut menu.
+* **Live Sharing Toggle:** If the video does not appear, verify that **Live Sharing** is still toggled ON in the goggles' shortcut menu.
 * **Firewall:** Ensure Windows Firewall is not blocking incoming UDP traffic for SquirrelReceiver.

 * This is still a work in progress!
 Not all goggles and aircraft have been tested.
 Some may not work or require changes to the code.
 I would appreciate any feedback on what works or doesn't work.